 - Turn pieces every 45 minutes for even drying

-- Best done in summer — results are superior
+- Best done in summer — superior results

 Method B: Dry Roasting (Quick)